 A weekend that was supposed to crown state champions in wrestling, conference champions in Nordic and Alpine skiing, another round of Southwesterns winners in swimming and produce a round of girls’ hockey playoffs instead turned into a washout.

 The record-setting snow that swept the region Friday and Saturday erased the high school sports slate in the process, frustrating schedule-makers and lengthening the season.

-Wrestling's state meet was supposed to be Saturday at the Augusta Civic Center.
-It will now be contested this coming Saturday, but instead of under one big top, it will be in three locations: Class A in Sanford, Class B in Fryeburg and Class C in Dover-Foxcroft.
+Wrestling’s state meet was supposed to be Saturday at the Augusta Civic Center.
+It will now be contested this coming Saturday in Sanford.

-The Southwestern swim meet, which included Cheverus, Deering and McAuley, which was scheduled for Friday (boys) and Saturday (girls) in Westbrook, was postponed to Monday (boys) and Tuesday (girls).
+The Southwestern swim meet, which included Cape Elizabeth, Scarborough and South Portland, which was scheduled for Friday (boys) and Saturday (girls) in Westbrook, was postponed to Monday (boys) and Tuesday (girls).

-The state meets will be held Monday (Class A boys at Bowdoin College in Brunswick and Class B boys at the University of Maine in Orono) and Tuesday (Class A girls at Bowdoin and Class B girls in Orono).
+The state meets will be held Monday (Class A boys at Bowdoin College in Brunswick) and Tuesday (Class A girls at Bowdoin).

 The Class A state meet is Monday at USM.
 The Class B meet is at Bates College in Lewiston.